 The Deep Learning strategy is the most successful personalized recommendation strategy in our toolkit.
 It defines the most likely item users would interact with next.

 The strategy works as an exploratory and discovery algorithm, conveying recommendations that are likely to be titled “Recommended for you”.
-It is optimal for top funnel experiences like in email campaigns and on the site homepage.
+It is optimal for top-funnel experiences like email campaigns and on the site homepage.
 Both are the initial point of product discovery for most online shoppers.
 It is also available for Email Recommendations.

 How Does It Work?

 To determine which item you are most likely to interact with next, Dynamic Yield uses a deep learning algorithm based on the word2vec model.
-To learn more about the word2vec model, see this blog post: The rise of deep learning-based recommendations.
+To learn more about the word2vec model, see The rise of deep learning-based recommendations.

 Every time a user interacts with a product, we note all the recent products they have interacted with.
 The closer in time a user interacts with two different products, the stronger their association (or vector).
 Based on all user interactions, a model is built to determine how likely a user is to interact with product A after interacting with product B.

 As each user browses your site and interacts with different products, we use the model to calculate which product is most strongly associated with the set of products in their recent history.
 This represents the most likely product similar users interacted with.
 The results improve for users who have richer recent histories, but the algorithm is also effective for users who only have one product interaction, even during current sessions.

 The algorithm is updated weekly, redefining all product associations based on your traffic.
 However, it takes into account the current user’s behavior in real time.

-This algorithm is being continuously improved and the logic is subject to change.
+This algorithm is continuously improved and the logic is subject to change.

 - Dynamic Yield has been collecting data from your site for at least 30 days (data is collected as soon as you add the Dynamic Yield script to your site).
 There is no limit on feed size.
 This algorithm works well for small and large feeds alike.